 Some of these tips are more commonplace and shared every day, but there are some good tactics out there that people might not be aware of.
-I want to help increase your chances of staying safe, so I compiled a list of defensive driving techniques that can help you avoid those crashes.
+I want to help increase your chances of staying safe, so I compiled a list of defensive driving techniques (including a bonus tip for holiday road travel) that can help you avoid those crashes.
 Here’s a breakdown of each of them:

 #1.
 Keep Distance from Yourself and Motorists Ahead.